vlang/v/vlib/term/README.md

 The `term` module is designed to provide the building blocks for building very simple TUI apps.
-For more complex apps, you should really look at the `term.input` module, as it includes terminal events, is easier to use and is much more performant for large draws.
+For more complex apps, you should really look at the `term.ui` module, as it includes terminal events, is easier to use and is much more performant for large draws.

 ## Usage